• broken image

 Walled garden

-A rare early-eighteenth century formal walled garden, which will become a unique outdoor events space
+A rare early-eighteenth century formal walled garden, which will become a unique outdoor events and growing space

 Threshing barn